lans.cloud Tools

 Tabata Timer

-Free tabata timer with the classic 20/10 × 8 protocol, custom work/rest intervals, phase beeps, and an ad-free fullscreen mode for gyms and classes.
+Free tabata timer with the classic 20/10 × 8 protocol, EMOM and AMRAP presets with a tap round-counter, custom work/rest intervals, phase beeps, and an ad-free fullscreen mode for gyms and classes.

 The Four Minutes That Started It All